The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Functionalist emergentism is scientifically tractable.
 Unlike mysterian positions claiming consciousness transcends scientific explanation, emergentism makes testable predictions.
 If consciousness is emergent integration, then Φ should correlate with behavioral markers.
 If consciousness involves downward causation, integrated states should influence component processes.
 If consciousness requires specific functional architecture, then systems lacking that architecture should not exhibit consciousness regardless of computational power.

-The ACM instantiates this scientific approach.
+The Consciousness AI instantiates this scientific approach.
 Rather than philosophical speculation alone, it constructs systems testing whether engineered functional architectures produce measurable emergent properties.
 The resulting data either validate or falsify the emergentist hypothesis.

 6. Objections and Responses